pworldx/pref_bench_lib/README.md

 Configurable iterations and workers
 Reusable as a library or standalone tool

-Add this to your erlang project
+Add this to your erlang project:

 {deps, [
   {perf_bench_lib, {git, "https://github.com/YOUR-USERNAME/perf_bench_lib.git", {branch, "main"}}}
 ]}.